-Procedure: Credit note
+Procedure: Credit Note

-These procedures outline the internal control framework around the raising and approval of credit notes.

-- Credit Notes can only be used to correct invoicing errors.
+This procedure outlines the internal control framework around the raising and approval of credit notes.
+Credit notes are used to correct invoicing errors.

-They are not to be used to forego a legal debt owing to the University or to alter invoices due to a claim made by the debtor against the University for a breach of the terms and conditions of the contract.
+They are not used to forego a legal debt owing to the University or to alter invoices due to a claim made by a debtor against the University for a breach of the terms and conditions of a contract.